aseetharam/my_pizza/README.md

 1. Weigh 593g of flour, 12g salt, 1g yeast, 12g sugar, 12g olive oil into mixer bowl
 2. Weigh out 367g of water, if cold, warm up in microwave
-3. Add water to slowly to teh mixer bowl while running it in low speed
+3. Add water to slowly to the mixer bowl while running it in low speed
 4. Once all water is added, mix for 5 minutes

 Note that adding all water at once will result in a sticky dough that is hard to handle.
 Adding water slowly will allow the flour to absorb the water and result in a dough that is easy to handle.
 Also, add yeast and salt separately to avoid killing the yeast (different parts of the dough is fine).